aspensprotocol/sdk/README.md

 # Apsens CLI

-a REPL / CLI to interact with an Aspens Markets Stack
+A REPL / CLI to interact with an Aspens Markets Stack

 ## Prerequisites